With it’s rugged coastal landscape and natural beauty,

 Mission Ranch Hotel and Restaurant

-For dinner in an amazing setting, or just a quick stop, the Mission Ranch Hotel and Restaurant in Carmel-by-the-Sea should be a part of your visit, if only to see the large field of grazing sheep that they maintain!
+For dinner in an amazing setting, or just a quick stop, the Mission Ranch Hotel and Restaurant in Carmel-by-the-Sea should be a part of your visit, if only to see the beautiful grounds and large field of grazing sheep that they maintain!
 This 1800s ranch was one of the first dairies of California and was restored by former Carmel Mayor, Clint Eastwood!

 If you found this article helpful, please share or leave a comment below!
 Thank you and I have you have a wonderful trip if you have one planned! ❤️